hotosm/osm-fieldwork/docs/odk_client.md

 ## Generate QRcodes for all registered app-users
 ### To generate QRcodes for all, do the following
 - Run the "`odk_client.py`" file located in the "`odkconvert`" folder.
-- Use the "--id" flag to specify the project ID for which you want to generate the QR codes.
-For example, use "--id myproject".
+- Use the "`--id`" flag to specify the project ID for which you want to generate the QR codes.
+For example, use "`--id myproject`".
-- Use the "--bulk" flag to specify that you want to generate QR codes for all registered app-users.
-For example, use "--bulk qrcodes".
+- Use the "`--bulk`" flag to specify that you want to generate QR codes for all registered app-users.
+For example, use "`--bulk qrcodes`".
-Use the "--form" flag to specify the name of the form for which you want to generate the QR codes.
-For example, use "--form myform".
+Use the "`--form`" flag to specify the name of the form for which you want to generate the QR codes.
+For example, use "`--form myform`".

 ### Example command:

     ./odkconvert/odk_client.py --id myproject --bulk qrcodes --form myform

-Once you run the command, QR codes for all registered app-users for the specified project and form will be generated and saved to a folder called "qrcodes" in the current directory. which generates a png file for each app-user, limited to that project.
+Once you run the command, QR codes for all registered app-users for the specified project and form will be generated and saved to a folder called "`qrcodes`" in the current directory. which generates a png file for each app-user, limited to that project.